-We also caution that while the UV slope does depend on the dust attenuation along the line of sight - the same line of sight as the escape of LyC photons - it is far less impacted by morphology and the potential presence of clear channels in the ISM.
-The same goes for the escape of \lya, recently highlighted by \cite{Markov2025dustyLAE_lensed,Ejdetjarn2026Haro11LyC_lya}; different components of galaxies can contain differing amounts of dust and neutral hydrogen in their ISM, allowing LyC escape from some but not other parts of the galaxy.
-Hence the integrated light of a galaxy may show the presence of some dust, despite the existence of dust-clear channels through which LyC escapes \citep{Ji2025dust_LyC}.
+We also caution that while the UV slope does depend on the dust attenuation along the line of sight --- the same line of sight as the escape of LyC photons ---, it is far less impacted by morphology and the potential presence of clear channels in the ISM.
+The same applies to the escape of \lya, as recently highlighted by \cite{Markov2025dustyLAE_lensed,Ejdetjarn2026Haro11LyC_lya}.
+Different components of galaxies can contain differing amounts of dust and neutral hydrogen in their ISM, allowing LyC escape from only some parts of the galaxy.
+Hence, the integrated light of a galaxy may show the presence of dust, despite the existence of dust-clear channels through which LyC escapes \citep{Ji2025dust_LyC}.